ja88a/vrfs-go-merkletree/README.md

 * VRFS retrieves the file hashes from the FS server, for building its Merkle Tree and store corresponding proofs

 Design motivations:
-* Separation of concerns: storing the file sets (File Storage server) Vs. handling the files' verification process (VRFS API)
+* Separation of concerns: storing the filesets (File Storage server) Vs. handling the files' verification process (VRFS API)
     * Independence towards the used files storage service, i.e. can be replaced by a 3rd party file storage solution
     * Corresponding micro-services cloud hosting platform instances can be customized per their core business requirements
 * Minimized data bandwidth consumption: with this design option
     * the fact that the file storage service exposes an API for retrieving the file bucket hashes is a key requirement since this avoids the need for the VRFS API to upload or download the files
-    * Integrating a 3rd party solution would probably not support the provision of the [expected] file hashes
+    * Integrating a 3rd party solution would probably not support the provision of the  file hashes.
+Integrating with a IPFS CID might be an option.

 This protocol results in:
 * 6 steps to remotely store the files - 1 client command: 1 VRFS API & n file uploads requests + 1 VRFS->FS API request